jenny-s51/react-topology/README.md

 Once you have all of the prequisites, you can install the Topology package with Yarn or npm:

-1. Using Yarn
+1. Using Yarn:

     ```
     yarn add @patternfly/react-topology
     ```
-1. Using npm
+1. Using npm:

     ```
     npm install @patternfly/react-topology --save
     ```